jellopyz/To-do-list/README.md

 # To-do-list
-Make To do list for Codium
+Make To do list for CODIUM
 ## How to run
 1. open your terminal
 ```